“All things are lawful unto me, but all things are not expedient:” [1Corinthians 6:12]

 “Make thee an ark of gopher wood;” [Genesis 6:14]

-The SPECIFIC COMMAND is an Ark of gopher wood.
-That’s it.
+The SPECIFIC COMMAND is an Ark of gopher wood among other things.
+There are 17+ specific commands to Noah.
 The details are laid out when God commands what to build.
 Noah couldn’t change or modify the command.
 He was limited to an “ark” not a dingy, nor a house, nor a barn.

 The GENERIC COMMAND is ‘make.’
 This is generic as God doesn’t go into the details of the building process.
 He gives the size and number of floors, but He doesn’t tell Noah HOW to build it.